 Children use Computing in mathematics to collect data, make predictions, analyse results, and present information graphically.
-Screen robots allow pupils to give exact instructions for a particular route, or to use their knowledge of angles to draw a range of polygons.
 The SmartBoard software supports mathematics across the school and the ITPs (Interactive Teaching Programmes) and interactive software such as primary games are used frequently in classrooms.
-Children also have access to Mathematics Home Learning, via the internet, which further supports the development of particular skills.
+Children also have access to Mathematics Home Learning using Times Tables Rockstars.
+(TTRS), via the internet, which further supports the development of particular skills.